 - Salt: Dogs don’t need salt in their food anymore than we humans do.
 Protect your pet’s health and avoid salt.

 - Sugar or Corn Syrup: Sweeteners don’t belong in dog food.
 They add calories and contribute to diabetes.

-- Brewer’s Rice: A waste product, these bits of kernels or rice can be found in pet foods of lower quality.
+- Brewer’s Rice: A waste product, manufacturers include these bits of kernels or rice in pet foods of lower quality.

-- Corn or Wheat Gluten: Used as low-cost protein in dog food, corn gluten, wheat gluten and other grain glutens are what’s left after the good carbs are removed.
+- Corn or Wheat Gluten: Used as low-cost protein in dog food, corn gluten, wheat gluten and other grain glutens are what’s left after they remove the good carbs.
 Dogs need real meat proteins, not grains.

-- Carageenan: Used in dog food as a natural flavoring, carrageenan can cause digestive issues, like stomach ulcers and is thought to even cause cancer.
+- Carageenan: Used in dog food as a natural flavoring, carrageenan causes digestive issues, like stomach ulcers, and may cause cancer.

-- MSG: Monosodium glutamate is used as a flavoring in food.
-It is unnecessary and can lead to obesity.
+- MSG: Monosodium glutamate used as a flavoring in food is unnecessary and can lead to obesity.

 - Sorbitol: An artificial sweetener and can lead to hyperactivity and/or exhaustion in dogs.

 - Animal Fat & Animal Digest: Who knows what part of which animal or what besides animals might make up this fat or digest.
-No way should this be in pet food!
+Neither of these ingredients should be placed in pet food!